RominGandhi/Financial-Forecasting-Quantitative-Portfolio-Optimization/README.md

 ## 📈 How It Works

 ### Data Fetching & Preprocessing
-The project fetches historical stock prices and exchange data using Yahoo Finance and Alpha Vantage.
-The data is then preprocessed, with weekends and holidays removed based on the exchange calendar for each stock ticker.
+The project fetches historical stock prices and exchange data using Yahoo Finance, Alpha Vantage and CryptoCompare.
+The data is then preprocessed, with weekends and holidays removed based on the exchange calendar for each asset ticker.

 ### LSTM Model for Stock Price Prediction
 The LSTM model is trained on historical data to predict future stock prices.
-You can select how many days ahead to predict, and the model will output both actual and predicted stock prices.
+You can select how many days ahead to predict, and the model will output both actual and predicted stock prices within an graph.

 ### Portfolio Optimization
 The optimization module (`optimization.py`) uses **numerical optimization** to determine the best asset weights for either minimizing risk or maximizing the Sharpe Ratio.

 ### Generating Reports
-The project includes a module to generate detailed reports with portfolio analysis, including predicted asset prices and optimal portfolio allocations.
-These reports are saved as `.docx` files for easy sharing.
+The project includes a module to generate detailed reports and csv file with portfolio analysis, including predicted asset prices and optimal portfolio allocations.
+These files are saved as `.docx` or `.csv`files for easy sharing.

 ---